 These laws protect the rights of employees in California by prohibiting employers from taking certain types of discriminatory and retaliatory actions.

-It’s Important that You Find a Good Los Angeles Employment Lawyer Who Represents Your Interests
+It’s Important to Find a Good Los Angeles Employment Lawyer Who Represents Your Interests

 You will have many options when it comes to finding an employment lawyer in Los Angeles.
 It is important that you conduct your own research and choose a lawyer who will represent your interests and provide you with the best legal advice.